4GeeksAcademy/python-lists-loops-programming-exercises/exercises/11-Nested_list/README.md

 # `11` Nested list

-It is possible to find a list comprised of other lists (it is called a two-dimension list or matrix).
+It is possible to find a list comprised of other lists, it is called a two-dimension list or `matrix`.

 In this example, we have a list of coordinates that you can access by doing the following: